 The last thing we need to do is sharing this API Key with Joe.
 We can reveal it by clicking on

-Show next to
+Show next to the

-Now, Joe needs to provide this API key in
+Now, Joe needs to provide this API key in the

 x-api-key header in his requests to the APIs.
-Otherwise, unfortunately his requests will fail.
+Otherwise, unfortunately, his requests will fail.
 We can disable this key in the future from this section when Joe’s subscription ends.
 We can also automate this process using AWS Lambda and AWS SDKs.